theRealAph/ScopeLocals/README.md

 }
 ```

-that is to say, run an entire operation in a scope local binding.
+that is to say, run an entire operation in an extent local binding.

 ### Caches for Non-thread-safe objects that are expensive to create

-These are problematic for scope locals, perhaps because caches are one
+These are problematic for extent locals, perhaps because caches are one
 of the few use cases for which thread-local variables are ideally
 suited.
 If you can create caches you are likely to need in an
-outermost scope that would work, but it requires some structural changes.
+outermost extent that would work, but it requires some structural changes.

 ### Hidden return values

-This isn't difficult to do with scope locals: create an empty instance
+This isn't difficult to do with extent locals: create an empty instance
-of a container class in the outer scope, call some method, and the
+of a container class in the outer extent, call some method, and the
 callee method `set()`s the value in the container.
 However, while it's
 pretty obvious how it do this, it's rather evil.